Great to have you with us on the fastest three hours in media, telephone number 800-282-2882.

 So we are no different.

-We're no better, we're no worse.
+We're no worse.

 Take it back.

-We're no different, we're no better, and in fact, we are worse than some other nations around the world.
+And in fact, we are worse than some other nations around the world.

-So our foreign policy is based on a presumption that if Obama can show his morality, a morality that comes from leftist radicalism, with chit-chat going back and forth to the Harvard faculty lounge.
+So our foreign policy is based on a presumption that if Obama can show his morality, a morality that comes from leftist radicalism with chit chat going back and forth at a Harvard faculty lounge, that will demonstrate to the bad guys of the world that they really don't need to fear us and they don't need to do these bad things anymore.

 We don't just mind our own business.